Skip to main content

 Deploy a project

-When you deploy a project, you make a published version available in a specific deployment environment.
+When you deploy a project,you make a published version available for execution in a specific deployment environment.
 In Prophecy, deployment environments are called fabrics.
 Examples include development, staging, and production environments for platforms such as Databricks, Snowflake, or BigQuery.
 Different environments often require different configurations, such as connections, schemas, or runtime parameters.
-You can use project parameter sets to apply environment-specific configuration during deploymen During deployment, Prophecy:
+You can use project parameter sets to apply environment-specific configuration during deployment.
+During deployment, Prophecy:

 • Builds the project in the selected environment.